js-bone21/jekyll-uno/_posts/2017-10-03-my-twowheel-obsession.md

 The SV650 was an absolute blast, and I hope to possibly pick up something similar as a future run-around or, ideally, a race-specific bike!
 These things really are fantastic and if you can find one in good shape under about $1800, I highly recommend picking one up!
 (Who says motorcycles have to be expensive?)

-Sadly, I sold this bike in late 2016 due to moving away from Florida and eventually, out of the country.
+Sadly, I sold this bike in late 2016 due to moving away from Florida and eventually, out of the United States.

 ### August 2017: The Revelation

 Priority.
 When this word first came into use in [please go back and reference this exactly as it is referenced in Essentialism], it was singular.
 It wasn’t until the late 20th century that individuals, especially managers, began to pervert the word by making it plural.

-A priority is simply the single most impoprtant thing.
+A priority is simply the single most important thing.

-Before I came across this revelation...that priority is inherently singular, I had been drawing closer to motorcycles as a career.
+Before I came across this revelation...that priority is inherently singular, I had already begun drawing closer to motorcycles as a career.

 By August, it was nearly 8 months since I’d left my corporate position that had taken me through three states and showed me just how terrible, money-centered, and out of touch management can be.
-My two and a half years in that particular corporate environment has definitely killed my desire to seek an MBA for fear that I too could become a spreadsheet jockey [write an article about this].
+My two and a half years in that particular corporate environment has definitely killed my desire to work for any such corporate entity ever again.
+~~seek an MBA for fear that I too could become a spreadsheet jockey [write an article about this].~~

-However, leaving that position had given me plenty of time to decompress, [refocus my energy], write a personal mission statement, and most importantly, read (and write a bit).
+However, leaving that position had given me plenty of time to decompress, [refocus my energy], [write a personal mission statement](#), and most importantly, read (and write a bit).

-It was during my mission statement writing and through subsequent books and reflection periods that I came across what, I believe, I will focus my career on.
-This feeling initially set in during the quiet, serenity, and gorgeous landscapes I experienced in the least densely populated country on Earth, the Land of the Eternal Blue Sky, Mongolia.
+It was during my mission statement writing and through subsequent books and reflection periods that I came across the thing that I will focus my career on.
+This feeling initially set in during the quiet, serenity, and gorgeous landscapes I experienced in the least densely populated country on Earth, the Land of the Eternal Blue Sky - Mongolia.

 Motorcycles.
 There’s just no feeling in the world, in my opinion, like being on two wheels in the open air.
 Although I similarly love bicycles, as two wheelers, motorcycles have a enhanced emotional connection to me.
 I cannot count the times I’ve ridden my motorcycle out of a neighborhood in the morning and just suddenly felt a wave of positive energy flow over me - the crisp morning air blowing through my jacket, ...blah..feel this out.